Bachelor of Medical Radiation

 Nuclear medicine

-Nuclear medicine uses very small amounts of radioactive materials to diagnose and treat disease.
+Using very small amounts of radioactive materials to produce medical images that show the function of the body, nuclear medicine assists in the diagnosis and treatment of disease.
 Common nuclear medicine applications include cardiac stress tests to analyse heart function, bone scans for orthopaedic injuries, and lung scans for blood clots.

 Radiation therapy